radareorg/radare2/doc/yara.md

 Requirements
 ------------

-You can either install libyara with your prefered package manager, or you can execute `r2pm -i yara3-lib` and `r2pm -i yara3` in order to retrieve latest source, compile, and install the library.
+You can either install libyara with your preferred package manager, or you can execute `r2pm -i yara3-lib` and `r2pm -i yara3` in order to retrieve latest source, compile, and install the library.